-Chapter 7 Approach of the Amerging Markets Corporate Debt Beam Chapter 8 Approach of the Global Dividend / Yalue Eurozone Chapter 9 Approach of the third-party funds Conclusion the aim is also to operate a platform at company level that offers individual employees and governing officers a forum and the opportunity for reflections, proposals and discussion.
+Within the internally established ESG Committee, an exchange takes place through regular meetings aimed at analysing and discussing ESG-related themes on a continuous basis as well as adapting MainFirst's approach as necessary.
+Within the investment approach in relation to specific products, the aim is also to operate a platform at company level that offers individual employees and governing officers a forum and the opportunity for reflections, proposals and discussion.
 MainFirst looks to engage in dialogue in order to successfully implement ESG standards and principles in collaboration with its employees.
 MainFirst has set up structures and working methods with the goal of promoting both performance and sustainability.
 Working jointly with the ESG Task Force, the ESG Committee in particular draws up specific ESG guidelines and principles, reviews existing or necessary processes and methods, and promotes dialogue between bodies.
 Recommendations, suggestions, results of analyses and/or decision templates are formulated in the ESG Committee and assessed centrally within MainFirst.

-The ESG Advisory Board rounds off MainFirst's network of ESG bodies.
-A neutral body, it has an advisory function and can operate as a mediation body.
+The ESG Advisory Board completes MainFirst's network of ESG bodies.
+As a neutral body, it has an advisory function and can operate as a mediation body if required.
 The above-mentioned ESG bodies work together constructively and efficiently within the framework of the ESG standards set, and with a focus on results.